libxml-raku/LibXML-raku/docs/Raw.md

 class LibXML::Raw::xmlParserNodeInfo
 ------------------------------------

-The parser can be asked to collect Node informations, i.e. at what place in the file they were detected.
+The parser can be asked to collect Node information, i.e. at what place in the file they were detected.

 class LibXML::Raw::xmlXPathCompExpr
 -----------------------------------